 Inclusion StatementMuffy and the members of the Court have spent their lives raising money for charities and fighting for LGBTQ rights in the most fun and colorful way possible.
 Drag is their culture, their history and their identities.
-By supporting this doc, you're supporting the 501(c)3s featured in the film.
+By supporting this doc, you're helping shed light on the charities.

 About The Project

 Our documentary is a story about drag queens, American royalty and government bureaucrats.
 It follows Muffy Blake Stephyns, a D.C. drag queen with high aspirations.
 She’s a member of the Imperial Court of Washington, DC. a philanthropic organization of drag queens, drag kings and colorful performers.
 Every year, the court elects an emperor and an empress.
 We follow Muffy, both in and out of drag, whether she's performing or working at the Department of Labor.
 Our cameras followed as she campaigns for empress and dreams of becoming the Queen of the Capital.

 The story starts at the Imperial Court of Washington D.C.’s coronation.
 Empress III, Natasha Carrington, a drag queen from Richmond, Va., is accepting her new crown.
 Representatives from the International Court System have flown in from all over the continent to pay her tribute.
 This is where we meet Muffy Blake-Stephyns and her drag mother, Shelby Jewel-Stephyns, as they apply makeup, put on their evening gowns and prepare for the elegant event.
 Dressed formally, in an evening gown, with gloves and full makeup, Muffy discusses her royal aspirations to be empress.